mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/security.md

 ======= Casting user input =======

-When working with ''$_GET'', ''$_POST'' or ''Director::urlParams'' variables, and you know your variable has to be of a certain type, like an integer, then it's essential to cast it as one. //Why?// To be sure that any processing of your given variable is done safely, with the assumption that it's an integer.
+When working with ''$_GET'', ''$_POST'' or ''Director::urlParams'' variables, and you know your variable has to be of a certain type, like an integer, then it's essential to cast it as one. *Why?* To be sure that any processing of your given variable is done safely, with the assumption that it's an integer.

 To cast the variable as an integer, place ''(int)'' or ''(integer)'' before the variable.

-For example: a page with the URL paramaters //mysite.com/home/add/1// requires that ''Director::urlParams['ID']'' be an integer.
+For example: a page with the URL paramaters *mysite.com/home/add/1* requires that ''Director::urlParams['ID']'' be an integer.
 We cast it by adding ''(int)'' - ''(int)Director::urlParams['ID']''.
-If a value other than an integer is passed, such as //mysite.com/home/add/dfsdfdsfd//, then it returns 0.
+If a value other than an integer is passed, such as *mysite.com/home/add/dfsdfdsfd*, then it returns 0.

 Below is an example with different ways you would use this casting technique: